Blue badge scheme

 The vehicle must be registered in the disabled person's name or their nominated driver's name.
 It must only be used for the disabled person's personal needs.
 It can't be used by the nominated driver for their own personal use.

 Vehicle Tax reduction

-You can get a 50% reduction in vehicle tax if you get the PIP standard rate mobility component.
+You can get a 50% reduction in vehicle tax if you get the PIP or ADP standard rate mobility component.
 You can't get a reduction for getting the DLA lower rate mobility component.

 Free early learning and childcare helps give children a great start to their education.
 It encourages them to learn through play with other children and promotes the development of language and social skills in a safe and fun environment.
 It also helps them to prepare for school.

 Your 2 year old may be eligible if you are receiving certain benefits or if your child is getting certain Social Work support.